thurm64/miton.si/sitelen/md/echo_patch.md

 If you previously owned Echo VR, it will appear on the normal homescreen, with a small icon in the top right corner.
 When you open the app, you will recieve a prompt. **DO NOT** press the "restore" button!
 Press "Open App" instead.

 ### Step 8 (optional but useful): Install Spark Mini
-Spark mini allows you to join private lobbies with a link: https://ignitevr.gg/spark-mini/
+Spark mini allows you to join private lobbies with a link, as currently parties do not work properly on Standalone: https://ignitevr.gg/spark-mini/
 Download and install the Quest APK.

 *nimi (tags):* `echo vr, kokosila`